On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

-Our main task in this section will be to investigate, by analysis of the asymptotic zeros of $D$ and $H$ given by \eqref{eq_22} and \eqref{eq_23}, respectively, how the two branches $\sigma^{(1)}\left(T\right)$ and $\sigma^{(2)}\left(T\right)$ of eigenvalues of the system operator $T$ behave asymptotically.
-The standard procedure in analytic function theory for such an undertaking (see \cite{MollerPivovarchik2006}, for example) involves use of Rouche's theorem to count the number of zeros of an analytic function inside a contour, and then steadily subdivide the region enclosed by the contour until the zeros are determined.
-This approach, however, will become unnecessarily complicated when the analytic function may be written down in closed form, as in the cases here.
-So, instead, we use the explicit forms of $D\left(\lambda\right)$, $H\left(\lambda\right)$ and then proceed to derive the asymptotic zeros by means of a lengthy, but direct, computation.
+Our main task in this subsection will be to investigate, by analysis of the asymptotic zeros of the determinants $\Delta_1$ and $\Delta_2$ given by \eqref{eq_22} and \eqref{eq_23}, respectively, how the two branches $\sigma^{(1)}\left(\mathcal{T}\right)$ and $\sigma^{(2)}\left(\mathcal{T}\right)$ of eigenvalues of $\mathcal{T}$ behave asymptotically.
+The standard procedure for such an undertaking originated in the work of Birkhoff \cite{Birkhoff1908a,Birkhoff1908b} (and was further developed by Naimark, see \cite{Naimark1967}).
+Take, e.g., the branch $\sigma^{(1)}\left(\mathcal{T}\right)$ (the branch $\sigma^{(2)}\left(\mathcal{T}\right)$ could be treated similarly).
+The procedure involves the use of asymptotic expansions of $\Delta_1\left(\lambda\right)$ when $\left|\lambda\right|$ is large and subsequent use of Rouche's theorem, applied to an appropriately chosen comparison function (whose zeros, or at least their proper enumeration and asymptotics are known), to count the number of the zeros of $\lambda\mapsto\Delta_1\left(\lambda\right)$ in small neighbourhoods, say disks, around the zeros of the corresponding comparison function and verify that in each such disc there is exactly one zero of $\Delta_1$.
+An advantage of this method is that it requires no closed-form computation of $\Delta_1$.
+However, when the determinants may be written down in closed form, as in the cases here, one is led to adopt a more direct approach.
+In this vein, we use the explicit forms \eqref{eq_22} and \eqref{eq_23} and then proceed to derive the asymptotic zeros by means of a direct, but involved, computation.

 In the course of our analysis it will frequently be useful to write